 - Up The Ante With Intensity

-Think of flavors of wines like you do salt in a recipe, you can add more but not less.
-As in, you can go forward -- bigger in flavor or texture -- with the wines but you don't want go more subtle.
+Think of flavors of wines like you do salt in a recipe; you can add more but not less.
+As in, you can go forward–bigger in taste or texture–with the wines, but you don’t want to go more subtle.

-If you start with a Sauvignon Blanc, don't then serve a lighter wine like a Pinot Grigio as the flavor would be lost.
-Instead turn to a white wine with texture -- say an oaked Chardonnay or a Vigonier -- or open a red wine.
+If you start with a Sauvignon Blanc, don’t serve a lighter wine like a Pinot Grigio as the flavor would be lost.
+Instead, turn to a white wine with texture–say an oaked Chardonnay or a Viognier–or open red wine.